OluwatobiAkintokun/NASHVILLE-HOUSING-DATA-CLEANING-WITH-SQL/README.md

 MS SQL - SQL Server Management Studio

 # Dataset
-The Nashville Housing dataset contains 19 columns and 56.477 rows
+The Nashville Housing dataset contains 19 columns and 56.477 rows. - [Download here](https://github.com/OluwatobiAkintokun/NASHVILLE-HOUSING-DATA-CLEANING-WITH-SQL/blob/main/Nashville%20Housing%20Data%20for%20Data%20Cleaning.xlsx)

 # Data cleaning and transformation
 The data cleaning and transformation were carried out using MSSQL.
 The following actions were taken to enhance the quality and structure of the data.